-Over the year the losses from financial investments averaged 6.3%, with positive income yields of 2.5% overall.
+Over the year the gains from financial investments averaged 10.3%, with income yields of 2.4% overall.
 The performance of each portfolio is subject to rigorous and regular review.
 Investments are valued on a quarterly basis and the performance is subject to an annual report and discussion with each investment advisor.